-Enter a number to specify the value at which the system will apply an adjustment or preference.
+Enter a number to specify the value at which the system applies an adjustment or preference.
 The value can be a quantity, weight, or amount, depending on how you have defined level breaks.

-For nonsliding rate adjustments, the system will apply adjustments when the value equals the level break.
-For example, if the value is a quantity of 10, then the system will apply the adjustment when a quantity of 10 or greater is ordered.
+For nonsliding rate adjustments, the system applies adjustments when the value equals the level break.
+For example, if the value is a quantity of 10, then the system applies the adjustment when a quantity of 10 or greater is ordered.

-For sliding rate adjustments, the system will not apply the adjustment until a value greater than the level break is ordered.
-For example, if the value is a quantity of 10, then the system will apply the adjustment when a quantity of 11 or greater is ordered.
+For sliding rate adjustments, the system does not apply the adjustment until a value greater than the level break is ordered.
+For example, if the value is a quantity of 10, then the system applies the adjustment when a quantity of 11 or greater is ordered.